IDSP22/maximum_likelihood_estimation_chongjun_yuchen/README.md

 The source code is from Maximum Likelihood Estimation in BOAST ch5.
 # What did we update
 ## 1. prerequisites
-We added explanation of what is the likelihood function and before explaining what ist MLE.
+We added explanation of what is the likelihood function before explaining what is the MLE.
 We explain why the Invariance property and Large Sample Property are necessary in the usage of MLE.
 ## 2. Explore (plots)
 We added the mathematical expressions of optimization of log-likelihood functions for samples from Poisson distribution and exponential distribution.